Transformer Semantic Genetic Programming for d-dimensional Symbolic Regression Problems: Experimental Settings

 \section{Experimental Settings}

-\paragraph{Datasets.} We compare the performance of TSGP with stdGP, SLIM\_GSGP, DSR, and DAE-GP on 24 SR problems taken from Penn Machine Learning Benchmarks (PMLB) \citep{romano2021pmlb}, a widely used benchmark suite in SR research, which is also included in large-scale studies such as SRBench \citep{la2021contemporary}.
+\paragraph{Datasets.} We compare the performance of TSGP with stdGP, SLIM\_GSGP, DSR, and DAE-GP on 24 SR problems taken from Penn Machine Learning Benchmarks \citep{romano2021pmlb}, a widely used benchmark suite in SR research, which is also included in large-scale studies such as SRBench \citep{la2021contemporary}.
 For our experiments, we select all available real-world datasets with a dimensionality ranging from 2 to 5 dimensions where a sufficient number of samples ($>100$) are available.
-We complement these 12 real-world datasets with 12 synthetic datasets, including the Pollen dataset used in \citep{anthes2025transformer} and randomly sampled Feynman equations spanning various dimensionalities.
-On the Feynman datasets, solution quality is evaluated using a fixed set of 10,000 samples to ensure a reliable evaluation.
+We complement these 12 real-world datasets with 12 synthetic datasets, including the Pollen dataset used in \citep{anthes2025transformer} and randomly sampled Feynman datasets spanning various dimensionalities.
+On the Feynman datasets, solution quality is evaluated using a randomly drawn subsample of 10,000 records (without replacement) from the full dataset for each independent run, to ensure computational feasibility and reliable evaluation.
 The datasets are listed in Table~\ref{tab:datasets}.

 Before training and evaluation, the feature and target variables in the datasets are standardized to have zero mean and unit variance.
 This is in accordance with the standardized input space used during TSGP’s \textit{Model Building} step, ensuring the transferability of the pre-trained model to datasets of different value ranges.
 Standardization also improves solution quality and reduces bloat in GP-based methods by making the search process invariant to the scale of input features and constants \citep{owen2018feature,dick2020feature}.